the-quetzal-community/approved-licenses/README.md

 3. The Quetzal Community Trademark License™

+#### Note

-This file is available under https://the.quetzal.community/trademark-license this means you can do what you like with this file as long as you share back any modifications and respect the community trademarks, see https://the.quetzal.community/notices
+This readme is available under https://the.quetzal.community/trademark-license this means you can do what you like with this readme as long as you share any modifications to the text and respect the community trademarks, see https://the.quetzal.community/notices